alirni/news-aggregator/README.md

 ## About the App

 This news aggregator application allows users to view the latest news from various sources in one place.
-It is built using Next.js and leverages server-side rendering for fast performance and SEO benefits.
+It is built using Next.js.
 The app also includes features such as:

-- User authentication
 - Personalized news feeds
 - Search functionality
 - Responsive design